-Mistletoe is the first boat of one of Britain’s oldest one-design classes.
-She helped to establish what has become a fundamental concept in small boat racing.
+Mistletoe is the first boat of one of Britain’s oldest one design classes.
+It helped to establish what has become a fundamental concept in small boat racing.

 Until that time, the idea of one boat resembling another too closely was thought to kill the progress of design.
 Serious racers built new boats almost every year so they didn’t race with an outdated design, which made sailing a very expensive sport.

-Mistletoe owes her existence to a group of motor boat enthusiasts who wanted to provide affordable one-design racing under sail for members and guests of their club.
+Mistletoe owes its existence to a group of motor boat enthusiasts who wanted to provide one design racing under sail for members and guests of their club.

-In 1909, the Motor Yacht Club (MYC, now Royal MYC) commissioned Alfred Westmacott to design a one-design keelboat class.
-The first boat was Mistletoe – an attractive, seaworthy boat suitable for the tidal waters of the Solent.
+In 1909, the Motor Yacht Club (MYC, now Royal MYC) commissioned Alfred Westmacott, the managing director of Woodnutts boatyard on the Isle of Wight, to design a one design keelboat class.
+The first boat was Mistletoe, an attractive, seaworthy boat suitable for the tidal waters of the Solent.

 The MYC ordered a further four boats in 1910 and a sixth in 1912.
 They were later given names beginning with the letter M; Mistletoe, Mayfly, Mischief, Merrymaid, Madcap and Mavis.
 Racing began in 1911 and the boats were instantly successful and much admired at a time when one-design sailing was in its infancy.

-In 1921, they officially became the X class or X one-design, by which time the concept of the one-design had taken firm root all over the country.
-Most clubs adopted a unique design, but the XOD was a suitable and popular enough boat to be adopted by several other clubs on the south coast.
+In 1921, they officially became the X class or X One Design (XOD), by which time the concept of the one design had become nationally accepted, making the XOD a suitable and popular enough boat to be adopted by several other clubs on the south coast of England.

 Mistletoe was presented to the National Maritime Museum in 1974.